teddyhla/carboncalc/carboncalc/readme.md

 ## Internal Logic

-- Given attendees can be 'local' or 'international', number of international attendees(variable 3) cannot exceed total number of attendees (variable 1).
+- Given attendees can be 'local' or 'international', number of international attendees) cannot exceed total number of attendees.

-- Given faculty can be 'local' or 'international', number of international faculty (variable 4) cannot exceed total number of faculty (variable 2).
+- Given faculty can be 'local' or 'international', number of international faculty cannot exceed total number of faculty.

-- Number staying in hotels (variable 5) cannot exceed as a maximum total number of attendees and faculty(variable 1 and variable 2).
-This scenario would be where all the attendees and faculty stay in 'hotel' regardless of local or international travels.
-Conversely, the minimum cannot exceed sum of international attendees and faculty (i.e., all international attendees and faculty must stay in hotels for accommodation).

-- Based on UK National Travel Survey[1], surface rail remains the most common mode of transport for average miles travelled per person per year.
-As a result, for local travel, we assumed that 'surface rail' will be used as most common mode of travel.
-For 'typical' local courses, we have modelled using a mean distance of 100km (approximately 1 hour 15 mins surface rail journey time) as a maximum upperlimit of acceptable commute.

-- Based on Eurocontrol, an average flight distance travelled in European Union is 981km and as a result, we have used as a 1000 km as default for international flight.

 - Most travel distances tend to follow gamma distribution and we have modelled our distance parameter as such.